 The global digital health market is predicted to reach $783,848.2 million by 2030, growing at a CAGR of 19.90% between 2022 and 2030.
 The market growth is primarily driven by the rise in the demand for remote patient monitoring services, along with the advent of mHealth applications.

-The increasing requirement for remote patient monitoring services, growing support from the government regarding digital health solutions, increasing number of tablet and smartphone users, growing demand for advanced healthcare information systems, and innovations in applications of mobile health (mHealth) technologies are the major growth drivers for the global digital health market.
-Due to these factors, the industry is projected to be valued at $884.1 billion by 2030, growing with a CAGR of 21.8% during the forecast period (2020–2030).
+The increasing requirement for remote patient monitoring services, growing support from the government for digital health solutions, increasing number of tablet and smartphone users, growing demand for advanced healthcare information systems, and innovations in mHealth are the major growth drivers for the market.

 Moreover, the COVID-19 pandemic has had a positive impact on the digital health market.
-All the affected countries across the world have taken wide-ranging measures, including lockdowns and social distancing, to control the transmission of the infection.
-As a result of such measures, various healthcare services are being delivered digitally, to prevent human contact.
-Outpatient hospital care and primary care have long held the promise that they can largely be carried out digitally, but the emergence of the pandemic has significantly scaled up the process of digital transformation.
-This has rapidly led to the maturing of the digital health industry.
+All the affected countries across the world took a variety of measures, including lockdowns and social distancing, to control the transmission of the infection.
+As a result of such measures, various healthcare services still continue to be delivered digitally, to prevent human contact.
+Outpatient hospital care and primary care for long held the promise that they can largely be carried out digitally, but the emergence of the pandemic has significantly scaled up the process of digital transformation.
+This has rapidly led to the maturation of the digital health industry.

-Some of the major players operating in the global digital health market are Qualcomm Incorporated, Cerner Corporation, eClinicalWorks LLC, Epic Systems Corporation, McKesson Corporation, athenahealth Inc., Allscripts Healthcare Solutions Inc., General Electric Company, Koninklijke Philips N.V., AT&T Inc., and Cisco Systems Inc.
+Some major players operating in the digital health market are Cerner Corporation, AT&T Inc., Apple Inc., Cisco Systems Inc., Telefonica S.A., Qualcomm Technologies Inc., Epic Systems Corporation, Allscripts Healthcare Solutions Inc., Mckesson Corporation, and Athenahealth Inc.